 Technically you don’t need to do this right away, but any lesson on how to start a podcast wouldn’t be complete unless we told you to create your own website.

-Your first step is to sign up with a website hosting provider like Bluehost, 1&1, HostGator, GoDaddy, etc. Make sure you choose one that has user-friendly reviews.
+Your first step is to sign up with a website hosting provider like Bluehost, 1&1, HostGator, SiteGround, or Kinsta.
+Make sure you choose one that has user-friendly reviews.

 We recommend building a website on WordPress.
 It’s cheap, easy, and you maintain complete control.
 You won’t have to do any custom coding if you choose the right WordPress theme.
 Your host should have a one-click WordPress installation button.
 If not, follow this guide to install WordPress and a theme.